nng68/StarPakBrowser/README.md

 # Usage:
 * Open the pak file and view or open those compressed file without unpacking.
 ![](https://github.com/nng68/StarPakBrowser/blob/master/screenshots/openpak.png)
-* Unpack some or all of the pak files to the specified folder.
+* Unpack selected or all of the pak files to the specified folder.
 ![](https://github.com/nng68/StarPakBrowser/blob/master/screenshots/unpackandopenfile.png)
 * Double click the item to temporarily open the file
 * Pack a folder to a starbound pak file.